patrator12/CodeAlpha_DockerWebServer/README.md

 - **Lifecycle:** demonstrates build, run, stop, start, restart, logs, and cleanup commands.
 - **Health and troubleshooting:** configures a container health check and documents common fixes.

-## Submission checklist

-The internship PDF asks for complete source code in a GitHub repository named `CodeAlpha_ProjectName`, a LinkedIn video explanation with the repository link, and submission through the form provided in the internship WhatsApp group.
-Replace `ProjectName` with a short project name (for example, `DockerWebServer`) when you create the repository.
-Do not publish the same LinkedIn post until you have checked any current program-specific requirements.